-As the small modular nuclear industry explores more markets for its product, local concerns arise.
-The heavy use of water from lakes and rivers increasingly challenged by the warming climate.
-The threat of severe accidents.
-Radioactive waste.
-And uncompetitive costs born by families.
+As the small modular nuclear industry explores more markets, local concerns arise around the use of water from lakes and rivers, the threat of severe accidents, radioactive waste, and uncompetitive costs born by families.
 Dr. Maureen McCue, a practicing primary care physician and Dr. M. V. Ramana from the University of British Columbia in Vancouver, Canada weigh in.

-The founder of the conservative Wyoming Liberty Group expresses their areas of concern around development of a nuclear plant in the state.
+The founder of the conservative Wyoming Liberty Group is concerned about a nuclear plant in the state.
 "In June of 2021 Natrium’s demonstration project rode into Wyoming with a 'new' idea and promises of jobs, subsidies, promises of subsidies and talk of economic prosperity.
 The horse has a pretty color, but can it run?
 What’s the price?" ...
 "Roughly, if a monthly household electric bill were $85 for natural gas energy, the bill would be about $255 for nuclear reactor energy."

 “Our results show that most small modular reactor designs will actually increase the volume of nuclear waste in need of management and disposal, by factors of 2 to 30....
 These findings stand in sharp contrast to the cost and waste reduction benefits that advocates have claimed for advanced nuclear technologies.”